Harvey Weinstein's accusers

 Louisette Geiss

-The actress and producer came forward to say she was attacked by Weinstein at the Sundance Film Festival in 2008.

-He invited her to his office in a hotel for a meeting about a script she had written.
+The actress and producer says she was attacked by Weinstein when he invited her to his office in a hotel for a meeting about a script she had written at the Sundance Film Festival in 2008.

-Half an hour into the meeting, he went to the bathroom and emerged wearing only a robe that was open at the front.

-She says he insisted on continuing to listen to her pitch in his hot tub, then asked her to watch him masturbate.
-When she told him she was leaving, he grabbed her arm, pulled her into the bathroom and told her he could green-light her script - if she watched him.
+He insisted on listening to her pitch in his hot tub, then asked her to watch him masturbate, she says - and told her he could green-light her script if she did so.
+She left.

-"I was on the verge of tears but I pulled it together and quickly exited," she said.
+He asked to grope her breasts and then asked her to expose herself to him, she alleges.
+She suffered physical repercussions as her flights were cancelled and she was left stranded after she turned him down on one occasion, she adds.

 Rosanna Arquette